-Tasman Valley Road is a windy but fairly paved road located in the Mt Cook National Park, on New Zealand's South Island.
+Tasman Valley Road is the name of a very scenic windy but fairly paved drive located on New Zealand's South Island.

-The road is 7.2km long.
+Tucked away in the Mt Cook National Park, the road was fully paved in 2014.
 It leads to Wakefield Falls, one of the tallest and most attractive waterfalls in the Mt Cook National Park and the Lake Tasman.
 A side trip to the Blue Lakes offers good swimming in summer and a chance to see New Zealand smallest bird, the ever-chirpy rifleman.

-The drive offers stunning views of the 27 km Tasman glacier, the longest in New Zealand.
-At the end of the road there’s a parking with some table for a picnic and toilets.
-Beyond the car park, it is a rough track which you want not want to use with a car, the Tasman Valley Road 4X4 Track.
+The road is 7.1 km (4.41 miles) long starting at State Highway 80 (Mount Cook Road) to the south of Aoraki / Mount Cook.
+At the end of the road there’s a parking lot with some table for a picnic and toilets.
+Beyond the car park, is a rough track which you not want to use with a car, the Tasman Valley Road 4X4 Track.

 Pic: Ben Campbell